Joko Widodo university diploma controversy: Protests

 On 15 April, hundreds members of the Ulama and Activist Defence Team (TPUA) came to the Faculty of Forestry, Universitas Gadjah Mada (UGM) to ask for clarification on the alleged fake diploma.
 They gathered in front of Room 109 of the faculty around 07:45 a.m.
 Not long after, four representatives of the protesters entered the room to attend an audience with the rector regarding Jokowi's diploma.

 On 16 April, protesters from the Ulama and Activist Defence Team (TPUA) who wanted to see the authenticity of the diploma, came to Jokowi's residence in Surakarta.
-The atmosphere was heated around Jokowi's residence when the TPUA camp met with dozens of Jokowo's supporters who had been waiting since morning and then subsided after security officers, both the police on guard and the Paspampres, allowed representatives to met with Jokowi.
+The atmosphere was heated around Jokowi's residence when the TPUA camp met with dozens of Jokowo's supporters who had been waiting since morning and then subsided after security officers, both the police on guard and the Paspampres, allowed representatives to meet with Jokowi.
 There were at least four representatives who met Jokowi inside his residence, one of whom was TPUA Deputy, Chair Rizal Fadillah.
 He confirmed this when met by reporters after the meeting with Jokowi.
 He said the purpose of their visit to Jokowi's residence was not only to stay in touch in the atmosphere of Eid al-Fitr like other residents, but also to connect with Jokowi's diploma.
 The meeting lasted about 30 minutes.
 However, their hopes of being shown Jokowi's diploma directly had to be dashed.
 Because during the meeting, Jokowi did not show his diploma to them.

 Prior to the meeting with TPUA, Joko Widodo invited dozens of media crews including CNN Indonesia to enter his residence.
 However, Jokowi did not allow media crews to take pictures during the meeting and was asked to collect mobile phones and cameras.
 He showed all of his diplomas from elementary to high school, and also his undergraduate degree at UGM.
 The UGM diploma shown by Jokowi is very similar to the image circulating on social media.
 However, Jokowi was reluctant to confirm the similarity of the circulating diploma photo with his own.